A COMPLETELY NEW WAY TO REDISCOVER SWITZERLAND’S RICH CONCRETE HERITAGE

 Deriving from the French term for raw concrete, béton brut was popularised by Swiss-French architect Le Corbusier in the late 1940s.
 In response, the movement Brutalism emerged via the UK.
 It championed raw, unfinished materials, bold geometries and massive forms.
 In the 1960’s Switzerland began to radically modernise and rebuild itself.
 Concrete, which was affordable and functional, made it possible.
 At the same time, the material opened up completely new ways of architectural expression.
 The bold concrete buildings bear witness to a nation in motion in an optimistic era that looked confidently into the future.
 Béton brut remains highly resonant today.
 In Switzerland it lives on in the “all-over-rough-design” of many contemporary buildings.

-For the design of CARTE BRUTE, HEARTBRUT have teamed up with Rebecca De Bautista and Isabella Furler of LUGMA.
-The pair plan more print publications in 2021.
+For the design of CARTE BRUTE, HEARTBRUT teamed up with Rebecca de Bautista and Isabella Furler of up-and-coming Zurich design studio LUGMA.
+More collabs are in the pipeline.

 CARTE BRUTE was made possible with the kind support of: